bestia-dev/markdown_to_html/README.md

 ```

 The javascript program is all in the `mdtohtml.html`.
 There is some simple code to accept a URL parameter.
-I also regex replace the links inside the markdown to work with the new indirection.
+I also regex replaced the links inside the markdown to work with the new indirection.
 For simplicity I don't bother with subfolders.
 All .md files must be in the same folder.
 And then we call the `markdown.parse()` method from the wasm module.
 <https://github.com/rsms/markdown-wasm>